+'''

 Add-on ID weblate.gettext.customize

+'''

-widthLong lines By default gettext wraps lines at 77 characters and at newlines.
-With the wrapping -no-wrap parameter, wrapping is only done at newlines.
+widt L ong By default gettext wraps lines at 77 characters and at newlines.
+With the -no- lines wrap parameter, wrapping is only done at newlines. wrap- Available choices: ping 77 - Wrap lines at 77 characters and at newlines 65535 - Only wrap lines at newlines -1 - No line wrapping